harvester/harvester/enhancements/20220413-zero-downtime-upgrade.md

 *Note*: Starts from this phase, the upgrade controller uses `harvester-upgrade:<new_version>` image since it's already preloaded in the previous step.
 This also allows us to fix things in the newer version.

 The upgrade controller runs a job with `harvester-upgrade:<new_version>` image to upgrade system services, including:
-- Rancher and its dependencies.
+- Embedded Rancher and its dependencies.
 - Harvester cluster-repo.
 - Harvester chart.
 - Monitoring chart.